 - Go to Settings > Apps & notifications

 - Now, tap the app you want to clear the cache of

 - Tap on Clear Cache

 And that’s pretty much the pattern you have to repeat for each app.
 There are a few exceptions, like Google Chrome or Spotify, that allow you to clear the cache in-app.

-Another way to clear the cache in Android 9 Pie is by using the Files by Google app.
-This is Google’s own app for managing storage space on Android devices.
+If you want to save some more storage space, try Files by Google app.
+This is Google’s own app for managing storage on Android devices.
 So, technically it’s not even a third-party app.
 It just doesn’t come pre-installed like some other services.

-With Files by Google, clearing the cached data all at once is possible after all.
+Although Files by Google can’t clear the cached data all at once, it will free you of the accumulated junk files, which is sometimes as good as clearing the cache itself.
 It just requires installing one additional app.
 But when you look at the effort this app saves you, it’s definitely worth it.

 Here’s how to clear the cache in Android 9 Pie using the Files by Google app:

 - Download Files by Google from the Play Store.

 - Open the app.